galihprad/math-js/README.md

 # math-js
-Some Math function written in JS
+Some Math formulas written in JS

 ### Square